aleksei-berezkin/typique/README.md

 }>
 ```

 The name `'cn'` is suggested by Typique when you open a quote after `'button',`.
-It's derived from the [`defaultContextName` config](/.docs/NamingOptions.md), and, like any other name, is guaranteed to be unique.
+It's derived from the [configurable](./docs/Configuration.md#defaultcontextname) default context name, and, like any other name, is guaranteed to be unique.
 If you need it in runtime, you can of course request it in the left-hand-side, e.g. `const [buttonClass, fadeInKeyframes] = ...`.

 ## Object notation